-26.3 Key Personnel
+24.3 Key Personnel

-Table 6 gives the primary work locations, telephone extensions, room numbers, and area of responsibilities and/or expertise of key NRAO personnel who are available to assist the VLBA user community.
+Table 7 gives the primary work locations, telephone extensions, room numbers, and area of responsibilities and/or expertise of key NRAO personnel who are available to assist the VLBA user community.
 An individual can be contacted through e-mail via his or her NRAO username constructed from the first initial followed by the last name, with a maximum of 8 letters.
 Address e-mail inquiries to "username@nrao.edu," except where notes below the table give a group e-mail account that should be used in appropriate circumstances.
-Telephone extensions in Table 6 are to be prepended as necessary with the country, area, and exchange codes +1-575-835- .
-(The obsolete area code "505" can no longer be used.)
+Telephone extensions in Table 7 are to be prepended as necessary with the country, area, and exchange codes +1-575-835-.
+(The obsolete area code "505" is no longer functional.)
 Rooms refer to the Pete V. Domenici Science Operations Center in Socorro.